skyler-vestal/Student_Website/content/_index.md

     skyler_vestal@HUGO:~$ cd personality/
     skyler_vestal@HUGO:~/personality$
     skyler_vestal@HUGO:~/personality$ cat hobbies.txt
-    In my free time I enjoy programming, Reddit, video games, anime and I'm starting to learn how to speedcube.
+    In my free time I enjoy programming, roller blading, cooking, and speedcubing.

+    I relax by going on Reddit, playing video games, and watching anime.

+    skyler_vestal@HUGO:~/personality$ cat superlatives.txt
     My favorite videos games are CS:GO, bhop (in CS:GO), and Celeste.
 When I rarely play League of Legends I one-trick Caitlyn.

-    My favorite anime BY FAR is Attack on Titan, but Mob Psycho 100 and Toradora are also way up there for me.
+    My favorite anime BY FAR is Attack on Titan, but Mob Psycho 100 and Cowboy Bebop are also way up there for me.
+(Dinoswarleaf on MAL)

     skyler_vestal@HUGO:~/personality$ cat history.log
     I've grown up in New Braunfels, Texas, but I was actually